thomazyazima/thomazyazima.github.io/week-1/7-beginning-css/readme.md

 You'll want to add a link to this stylesheet in your [6-beginning-html/my-berkshire-site.html](../4-beginning-html/my-berkshire-site.html)

-## Release 2: Make your site look like Berkshire Hathaway's!
+## Release 2: Add CSS
+Make your site look like Berkshire Hathaway's!
 You may want to add classes or ids (decide which makes the most sense and why) to your HTML.

 #### 1. Change the following colors.
   - Text:  #000080 (navy)